rambinshtokc/DeepCompressionAnalysis/README.md

 **Figures:**

 1. ![VAE Noise Regularization Images](Figures/VAE_noise_reg_images.png)
-   *Figure 8: Impact of noise and regularization on VAE performance.*
+   *Figure 9: Impact of noise and regularization on VAE performance.*

 ## Conclusion

 Both VAE and AE architectures exhibit strengths and limitations in image compression tasks.
-The VAE shows a lower reconstruction quality with higher MSE and lower PSNR and SSIM compared to AE, but it offers improved robustness to noise.
-Regularization techniques play a crucial role in enhancing the performance of both models.
+The VAE shows a lower reconstruction quality with higher MSE and lower PSNR and SSIM compared to the AE.
+However, the VAE demonstrates better performance with regularization techniques, and it is more robust to noise.
+The choice between AE and VAE depends on specific requirements related to reconstruction quality, noise robustness, and the need for advanced regularization techniques.

+## Future Work

+Future research could explore:
+- Improving VAE reconstruction quality through architectural enhancements or advanced training techniques.
-**Future Work**: Further studies could explore the impact of different types of noise and investigate the effectiveness of advanced regularization techniques.
+- Investigating the effects of different types of noise and advanced regularization techniques on both AE and VAE performance.
+- Comparing the performance of AE and VAE with other state-of-the-art compression techniques.

 ## References